Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 eventually driving them to a breaking point.
 This is represented by **Limit Points**.

-Ranging from 0-10, **Limit Points** represent how strained the Exalt is—how much wear and tear their psyche and soul is under.
+Ranging from 0-10, Limit Points represent how strained the Exalt is—how much wear and tear their psyche and soul is under.

-If the character reaches **10 Limit**, or if they fail on their **Limit Trigger**, the character will enter into a **Limit Break.**
+If the character reaches 10 Limit, or if they fail on their Limit Trigger, the character will enter into a Limit Break.

 ### Gaining Limit

-A character gains limit by:

--   Choosing it as a Drawback.

--   Acting against one of their Intimacies, or other deeply-held beliefs.

-“Acting against an Intimacy” can range from directly suppressing Intimacies in order to proceed with the “greater good”, to being tricked and swindled into taking action against your Intimacies, such as through Social Influence.
-Ultimately, the decision of whether or not the Character has “acted against their Intimacy” is a personal one, and should be at the discretion of the Player.
+A character gains Limit by either purposefully choosing it as a Drawback, or whenever their deeply-held beliefs or Intimacies are plausibly in threat.

+An Intimacy being plausibly threatened is a loose term ultimately up to the interpretation of the Player, but there are a few guidelines, depending on the type of Intimacy:

+-   Purposefully acting against it.

+-   Being tricked, and realizing the harm that has been caused.

+-   The target being significantly hurt.

+-   Being forced to question core aspects of the Intimacy.

+A character does not gain more than 1 Limit per scene from their Intimacies being in danger.
+Limit gained from Drawbacks does not count for this restriction.

+> A Dragonblooded Monk, through a complicated turn of events, is forced to work alongside Anathema.
+Being a true believer of the Immaculate Order, they would gain limit:

+-   > On the choice to work with the Anathema.

+-   > Whenever their compatriots does something that is “evil.”

+-   > On finding evidence that the Immaculate Order and the concept of Anathema is not as clear cut as previously believed.
+>
+> It’s important to note that the Monk would not have to gain limit every single day, but rather on every “event” that happens aggravating their Intimacy.

 <table>
 <tbody>